lmh4686/T2A2-_assessment/README.md

 ### ERD

 One to optional many
-An employee can have many assigned vehicles.
+An employee can have 0 to many assigned vehicles.
 An assigned vehicle can only be managed by one employee.

 ### SQLAlchemy

-Same principle as Stock - Assigned_vehicle case.
+Same principle as Trim - Stocks case  using `back_populates` in one to many relationship.
+And `cascade = "all, delete"` is applied just like in the Stock model.

 <b>Employee model</b>